raster/mfo-static-website/pages/attend.md

 **First Responders, Active Military and Veterans receive free admission** to Maker Faire Orlando 2021 with identification.
 Simply bring your identification to the ticket booth at the event to receive a free ticket per eligible person with identification.

+**Anti-Harassment Policy** Maker Faire Orlando has a zero-tolerance policy for harassment of any kind.
+Please see our [Anti-Harassment Policy](/anti-harassment) for more information.

+---

 **Questions?
 Email <tickets@makerfaireorlando.com>**